swashata/wp-webpack-script/site/docs/concepts/using-react-hot-loader.md

+---
+title: Using React Hot Loader with wpack.io
+category: Tutorials
+---

 Let's focus on an example where we use the great [react hot loader](https://github.com/gaearon/react-hot-loader) to have the best in class DX when developing react app.
 It can be found in action under [`examples/plugin`](https://github.com/swashata/wp-webpack-script/tree/master/examples/plugin)